hussamaa/dsverifier/README.md

 ## Configuration

-Firstly, before to use the DSVerifier is necessary to configure an environment variable called DSVERIFIER_HOME.
+First, before using DSVerifier, it is necessary to configure an environment variable called DSVERIFIER_HOME.
 So, add to the .bashrc file on your computer the following: